merepixel/ccapdev-mc03/README.md

 - [`public/js/index.js`](public/js/index.js)
 - [`views/index.hbs`](views/index.hbs)

-If you wish to proceed with a different implementation, make sure that the specification requirements are still met.
+If you wish to proceed with a different implementation, make sure that the specification requirements are exactly met and that the intended UI is unchanged.
 Goodluck and stay safe! :sunglasses:

 ## Rubric